microsoft/MIDI/docs/developer-docs/Windows.Devices.Midi2/service/MidiSessionConnectionInformation.md

 # MidiSessionConnectionInformation

 This class represents an open connection in a Windows MIDI Services session.
+This is an informational class only for reporting system-wide connection usage.

 ## Static Functions